namks/Image_Distortion/README.md

 # Image Distortion

-This repository aims to produce the various distorted version of the original images.
+This repository aims to produce the various distorted versions of the original images.
 The term "Distortion" contains the followings:
   * Rotation
   * Translation